Starting with the COVID pandemic, corporations and other businesses are price gouging.

 - After I’ve gotten as much use from my old root zone media as possible, I use it in outdoor veggie gardening and for composting as you see in the videos embedded in this article.

 - Start with the highest quality root zone media possible.
-Price should not be your main consideration—professionally made, properly pH-balanced, filler-free traits should be your baseline.
+Price should not be your main consideration—professionally made, properly pH-balanced, filler-free traits should be.

 - Whenever possible, get root zone media that contains no starter fertilizer charge.